isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ### Image tailoring with virt-customize

 In the previous section we have verified that the golden image has been successfully built.
-However there are few things that need to be added so that the golden image can be successfully containerized and run on top of our OKD Kubernetes cluster.
+However, there are few things that need to be added so that the golden image can be successfully containerized and run on top of our OKD Kubernetes cluster.

 First, a worthy package that is suggested to be included in the golden image is [cloud-init](https://cloud-init.io/).
 KubeVirt allows you to create VM objects along with [cloud-init](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/startup-scripts.html#cloud-init) configurations.
 Cloud-init will let our developers further adapt the custom image to their application needs.
 On the other hand, it has been agreed with the Software Engineering team to add a graphical interface to the custom image since there are developers that are not familiar with the terminal.